terrapower/armi/doc/developer/making_armi_based_apps.rst

 of reactor design and analysis.
 Activating a powerful collection of plugins and interfaces to automate your work is the next step to unlocking ARMI's potential.

+.. admonition:: Heads up

+    A full :doc:`tutorial on making an ARMI-based app is here
+    </user/tutorials/making_your_first_app>`.

 To really make ARMI your own, you will need to understand a couple of concepts that enable developers to adapt and extend ARMI to their liking: